vlsena/mathfoundq/mfq/content/english/people/sidiney.md

 draft: false
 ---

-Bachelor of Physics and Master of Mathematics from Maringá State University.
-During his undergraduate degree he focused on the study of classical field theory and Lie groups and algebras, applied to the study of the generalized orthogonal group.
-During the master's degree, worked with conforming transformations, quantization and applications in theoretical physics.
-Currently PhD student in Applied Mathematics at the State University of Campinas, focusing on the foundations of quantum theory.
+I am a PhD candidate in Applied Mathematics at the University of Campinas, MSc in Mathematics and BSc in Physics at the State University of Maringá.
+During my undergraduate I focused on the study of classical field theory, Lie groups and algebras.
+My master’s dealt with the mathematics of conformal transformations, quantization and applications in theoretical physics.
+Nowadays, I’m focusing on the foundations of quantum theory, specifically the phenomenon of contextuality, its geometrical and topological manifestations, and applications.